VandanaSingh14/VandanaSingh14/README.md

 ## 🧠 About Me

 - 💡 Enthusiast of data-driven decision making
-- 🧰 Skilled in SQL, Power BI, Python (Pandas, Seaborn), Excel, and Tableau
+- 🧰 Skilled in SQL, Power BI, Python, Excel, and Power BI
 - 📊 Love analyzing trends, customer behavior, and business performance
 - 🚀 Eager to grow into a full-time Data Analyst role